 “What you get by achieving your goals is not as important as what you become by achieving your goals” ~ Henry David Thoreau.

 Many leaders shy away from this type of activity, especially if the year was difficult or disappointing.
 Although this resistance is understandable, by reflecting on our performance, both failure and success, we are in a better position to look forward and keep our organisations and careers on an even keel.
-We can even bring closure to unpleasant events and start establishing leadership development goals that set us up for success in the new year.
+We can even bring closure to unpleasant events and establish leadership development goals that set us up for success in the new year.

 To help get you started, here are 7 powerful techniques that will help you reflect on the past and prepare for a prosperous new year.